1971 Okinawa Reversion Agreement: Terms

-The agreement is divided into nine major articles that specify the details of this agreement.
-America returned control of the Ryukyu Islands and the Daitō Islands (also known as the Okinawa Prefecture) to Japan, if the United States Armed Forces could occupy Okinawa as well have access to its facilities.
-The Americans maintained a large military presence in Okinawa because its strategic location and intense fighting made it known as the "Keystone of the Pacific" during World War II.
+The agreement is divided into nine major articles.
+The US agreed to return control of the Ryukyu Islands and the Daitō Islands (also known as Okinawa Prefecture) to Japan, if the US Armed Forces could occupy Okinawa as well as have access to its facilities.
+The Americans maintained a large military presence in Okinawa because its strategic location and intense fighting made it known as the Keystone of the Pacific during World War II.

-Under the agreement, the Ryukyu and the Daitō Islands would become subject to all existing and future treaties agreed upon between the Americans and the Japanese.
-The United States would help to repair damages done to land seized by American administrations.
-The treaty also states that Japan would recognize actions taken by the United States administration in those areas, and that the administration would not be held liable for criminal activity during its time.
-The Japanese government also agreed to pay the United States government $320,000,000 over the next five years.
+Under the agreement, the Ryukyu and Daitō Islands would become subject to all existing and future treaties agreed upon between the Americans and the Japanese.
+The US would help to repair damage done to land seized by American administrations.
+The treaty also states that Japan would recognize actions taken by the US administration in those areas, and that the administration would not be held liable for criminal activity during its time of occupation.
+The Japanese government also agreed to pay the US government $320,000,000 over the next five years.

-The goals of the agreement for the United States were to transfer sovereignty, ensure that the United States could help a democratic government, and ensure that Japan would not be able to endanger the peace.
+The goals of the agreement for the US were to transfer sovereignty, ensure that the US could help a democratic government, and ensure that Japan would not be able to endanger the peace.